-20 Years Ago: Kansas Return From Some Hard Years With ‘Freaks of Nature’
+How Kansas Returned From Some Hard Years With ‘Freaks of Nature’

-Kansas lost some key members and much of their commercial momentum in the early '80s, but 1986's Power brought them their biggest hit in years — which made it all the more disorienting for the band when they lost their record deal just two years later.
-The years leading up to their 12th studio LP, 1995's Freaks of Nature, were among the hardest the band had faced.
+Kansas had lost some key members and much of their commercial momentum when 1986's Power brought them their biggest hit in years.
+That made it all the more disorienting for the band when they lost their record deal just two years later.
+The years leading up to their 12th studio LP, 1995's Freaks of Nature, were among the hardest Kasnas had faced.

 "It kind of went milky right there," drummer Phil Ehart told the Morning Call.
 "Our management and our record company and our booking agent basically all just said, 'We're going away.
 You guys should probably go away too.'
 And we just kind of looked at ourselves and thought, 'What are we going to do?' ...
 I had people laugh in my face.
 'We're not interested in Kansas.'
 I mean, I even called Sony, where we sell tons of our old product every year, and they weren't even remotely interested in talking to us."